fzaiser/genfer/README.md

-### 3.3 Claim 1: Geometric Bound Semantics is applicable often (Table 2)
+### 3.3 Claim 1: Geometric Bound Semantics is applicable often (Section 6.1, in particular Table 6 in Appendix D)

-To generate Table 2 (Applicability of the Geometric Bound Semantics), run this script:
+The claim in Section 6.1 is based on Table 6 in Appendix D (Applicability of the Geometric Bound Semantics).
+To generate it, run this script:

 ```shell
 cd tool/benchmarks # if not already